 PRP has a great effect in rejuvenating the skin and preventing aging with its mechanism of action.
 When PRP is injected into the body, they will stimulate the generation of new cells, and, at the same time, stimulate the collagen chain, helping to increase the amount of hyaluronic acid.
 This will help the skin recover and rejuvenate in the most effective way.

-Through advanced PRP training at CAMA’s, you will learn how to apply PRP in the medical field for other purposes such as treating chronic hair loss, ligament injuries, or chronic osteoarthritis.
+Through advanced PRP training at CAMA’s, you will learn how to apply PRP in the medical field for other purposes such as treating for facial rejuvenation and hair loss.

 Side effects and Warnings